Raj-Singh-DataScience/Data-Analysis-Project-in-Python/README.md

 - Stakeholders - Sales and Marketing Team, Customer Service Team, Data and Analytics Team, IT Team.

 - Final Result - We have solved client queries and shared latest sales insights in order to support data-driven decision-making.

+- Data Gathering - Collecting data from Client and preparing an excel file to explore the data tables and doing data cleaning during this period as per need.

+- Importing Data - importing the datasheet in Pandas.